slowkow/soy-rtms/README.md

 putative transposable elements that have not been reported in SoyTEdb.
 We use BLAST to compare these unnanotated putative elements to reported TEs, so we can to assign a probable TE family to each PE.
-Finally, MS occurrence is characterized in TEs PEs.
+Finally, MS occurrence is characterized in TEs and PEs.

 ## Software Requirements